groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.3.3 =
+* ADDED New meta_query & meta_query_count helpers to the DB widgets to cut down on duplicate code.

 = 1.3.2 =
 * HOT FIX for dashboard db error when no new contacts have been created.